saturnlighting/literature-review/README.md

 “lamp SPD can be expected to affect the safe movement and perceived safety of pedestrians at night-time” (Fotios, S and Cheal, C. 2010).

+“Relative safety need was determined by combining the dark/light ratio with prevalence data to produce an idealized measure of lifesaving potential.
+While all three scenarios suggested a potential for safety improvement, scenarios related to high speed roadway environments showed the greatest potential” (John M. Sullivan and Flannagan 2007).

 “Models of mesopic vision predict that SPD is a significant variable in that at a HPS photopic luminance of 0.100 cd/m2, MH need only produce